openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 **Description:** Sets focus to the window.

+**Note:** This interface can be called normally on PC/2in1 and Tablet devices.
+On other devices, it returns error code 17000005.

 **System Capability:** SystemCapability.Test.UiTest

 **Since:** 21

 **Exceptions:**

-- BusinessException: Error codes are listed below.
-For details, see [uitest Error Codes](../../errorcodes/cj-errorcode-uitest.md) and [Universal Error Codes](../../errorcodes/cj-errorcode-universal.md).
+- BusinessException: Corresponding error codes are listed below.
+For details, see [uitest error codes](../../errorcodes/cj-errorcode-uitest.md) and [universal error codes](../../errorcodes/cj-errorcode-universal.md).

   | Error Code ID | Error Message |
   | :---- | :--- |